-Monthly steer finishing net returns from January 2010 to October 2020 are presented in Figure 3.
-It is important to note that net returns were computed using closeout months rather than placement months.
-Net losses in the first quarter and second quarter of this year averaged $10 and $165, respectively.
+Monthly steer finishing net returns from January 2011 to December 2021 are presented in Figure 3.
+It is important to note that net returns were computed using closeout months rather than placement months, and that the estimates for November and December 2021 are projections.
+Net losses in the first quarter and second quarter of this year averaged $81 and $31, respectively.

-The large loss in the second quarter was primarily due to the relatively higher feeder to fed cattle ratio during this period.
-Losses in the third quarter averaged $100 per head and ranged from a loss of $265 in July to a net return of $30 in September.
+The loss in the second quarter was primarily due to relatively high feed costs because as noted above the feeder to fed cattle ratio was below the long-run average during this quarter.
+Losses in the third quarter averaged $56 per head.
+Average net returns are projected to be approximately $30 per head in the fourth quarter of 2021, ranging from a loss of $13 in October to a net return of $56 in November.

-Historical and breakeven prices for the last ten years, as well as projected breakeven prices through the June of 2021, are illustrated in Figure 4.
-Breakeven prices for the first two quarters of this year averaged approximately $119 per cwt.
-Average breakeven prices for the third quarter and fourth quarter were approximately $108 and $111, respectively.
+Historical and breakeven prices for the last ten years, as well as projected breakeven prices through the December of 2021, are illustrated in Figure 4.
+Breakeven prices for the first and second quarter of 2021 averaged approximately $119 and $122 per cwt.
+Average breakeven prices for the third quarter and fourth quarter were approximately $125 and $130, respectively.

-For the first and second quarters of 2021, breakeven prices are expected to range from $117 to $120.
-Combining these breakeven prices with Livestock Marketing Information Center (LMIC) fed cattle price projections results in expected losses ranging from $75 to $100 in the first quarter, and net returns close to breakeven during the second quarter of 2021.
+Due to relatively higher feeder prices, breakeven prices for the first and second quarters of 2022 are expected to range from $134 to $137.
+Combining these breakeven prices with Livestock Marketing Information Center (LMIC) fed cattle price projections results in expected losses in the first quarter and small positive net returns in the second quarter of 2022.

 Due to the amount uncertainty related to the current market environment, our typical caveats apply to these projections.
 Net return prospects could change rapidly.